assembler-institute/php-basics/README.md

 # PHP-basics :technologist:
-_The goal of this project is to tough the PHP at the first time and to see the basics concept of this programming lagueage.
+_The goal of this project is to tough the PHP at the first time and to see the basics concept of this programming language.
 There are eleven files that are separated according to the topics._

 ## Resources :pushpin:
 - XAMPP